-When physical contact is made with a pupil/student, this should be in response to their needs at the time, of limited duration and appropriate to their age, stage of development, gender, ethnicity and background.
-It is not possible to be specific about the appropriateness of each physical contact,
+Any physical contact should be in response to the child's needs at the time, of limited duration and appropriate to their age, stage of development, gender, ethnicity and background.
+Adults should therefore, use their professional judgement at all times.